2022 Welsh local elections: Results

 The Conservatives lost 86 councillors and lost control of the one council which they administered, Monmouthshire.
 Though Plaid Cymru lost a small amount of councillors, they consolidated and gained three councils.
 The Liberal Democrats became the largest party in Powys council.
-The Welsh Green Party gained 8 councillors across 7 councils.
+The Wales Green Party gained 8 councillors across 7 councils.
 Propel gained one councillor in Cardiff.

 Whilst Labour gained two councils and lost one, they gained 66 councillors across the country.